thilde/future-tbd/README.md

 - **21 story points** to be completed

-  - For the final sprint, the development team decided that they would be able to handle a slightly larger work load.
+  - For the final sprint, the development team decided that they would be able to handle a slightly larger work load due to availability in these two weeks.
+  - Using Yesterday's Weather forecasting pattern, the number of story points completed in the last Sprint is 15.
+With the additional work load considered, the total story points come up to 21.
   - The development team committed to these stories during sprint planning.

 ### Burndown chart